History In The New Testament

 Paul L. Maier has pointed out, Josephus wrote for a Greco-Roman audience, which would have little concern for infant deaths.
 Greeks regularly practiced infanticide as a kind of birth control, particularly in Sparta, while the Roman father had the right not to lift his baby off the floor after birth, letting it die (1998:179).

-These are just a few quotes from a long article that thoroughly examines this question.
+These are just a few quotes from an excellent article that thoroughly examines this issue.
 Use the above link to read the entire article.